-How we say ‘yes’ and ‘no’ in English
+How we communicate ‘yes’ and ‘no’ in English

-Dr Stephen Howe is an associate professor at Fukuoka University in Japan but grew up in the East of England.
-Last year, he was a Visiting Fellow at Wolfson College, Cambridge University.
+Dr Stephen Howe is a professor of English and linguistics at Fukuoka University in Japan.
+He was recently a Visiting Fellow at Wolfson College, Cambridge University.

 My study ‘Emphatic yes and no in Eastern English: jearse and dow’ appears in Southern English Varieties: Then and Now, ed. by Laura Wright, Berlin and Boston: de Gruyter Mouton, published 2018.